 Your next question comes from the line of Josh James with Daniel Energy Partners.
 Your line is open.

 Thanks.
 Good morning.
-I wanted to switch a little bit and maybe get your global perspective on the jacket market you talked about in your prepared remarks.
-Sort of Northern European market is characterized by improving demand divisibility in Norway in 25 and more cautious near term outlook in the North Sea from some policy and permitting uncertainty in the UK.
+I wanted to switch a little bit and maybe get your global perspective on the jacket market.
+You talked about in your prepared remarks sort of northern European market is characterized by improving demand and divisibility in Norway in 25 and more cautious near term outlook in the North Sea from some policy and permitting uncertainty in the UK.
 Could you expand on both of those thoughts and then maybe just give us a walk through the global jacket market?
 I think that would be helpful.

 Sure.
 Yeah, I can start and then Blake jump in.
-So the UK has a long way to go.
-We've evaluated the elections there and the implications arising from that.
+So the UK has long awaited the elections there and the implications arising from that.
 Some changes have already been made.
-I think that market, all things considered, has actually performed pretty well.
+I think that market All things considered has actually performed pretty well.
 I think that the changes that have come politically there already since labor took over were well understood and anticipated.
-And so, while obviously not helpful for our business, I think we're right now not seeing any substantial negative change from what we've seen so far.
-I would remind that we do think that carbon capture could provide some helpful lift in that market, you know, maybe next year, maybe the year after, but generally in the near to medium term going forward.
-In Norway, it's been basically flat and we think it stays flat for a little while longer, perhaps with an additional unit of demand next year and then perhaps a leg up from there.
+And so while obviously not helpful for our business, I think we're right now not seeing any substantial negative change from what we've seen so far.
+I would remind that we do think that carbon capture could provide some helpful lift in that market, maybe next year, maybe the year after, but generally in the near to medium term going forward.
+In Norway, it's been basically flat, and we think it stays flat for a little while longer. perhaps with an additional unit of demand next year, and then perhaps a leg up from there.
 More globally, there's obviously a little bit of negative news out of Saudi recently.
-We are, as you know, not in the mix there, so not, you know, close to news flow, but I would say that the global jacket market is quite strong and it's stayed steady.
-It moved healthily straight through the more significant Saudi announcement from a few months ago and we've seen a number of those rigs be redeployed elsewhere in the globe already.
-And so, I think that market is generally pretty consistently strong.
+We are, as you know, not in the mix there, so not close to news flow, but I would say that the global jack-up market is quite strong.
+And it stayed steady.
+It moved healthily straight through the more significant Saudi announcement from a few months ago.
+And we've seen a number of those rigs be redeployed elsewhere in the globe already.
+And so I think that market is generally pretty consistently strong.

 And then maybe you could just talk operationally on the cost side.
-I think your commentary looking into the first half of 2025 was helpful on the deep water side, but over this period of sort of softer utilization for some of the deep water units in your fleet that are available, could you talk about how you're managing them on the cost side today?
-Maybe that would just be helpful things you're doing in terms of trying to maximize cash flow while you have sort of this lull in your contracting activity for some of those assets.
+I think your commentary looking into the first half of 2025 was helpful on the deepwater side.
+But over this period of sort of softer utilization for some of the deepwater units in your fleet that are available, could you talk about how you're managing them on the cost side today?
+Maybe that would just be helpful things you're doing in terms of trying to maximize cash flow well. you have sort of this lull in your contracting activity for some of those assets?

-Yeah, it's a good question.
+It's a good question.
 We are managing costs very closely.
 You heard Richard's answer with some color around our remaining guidance here for 2024 and how a lot of that is within our control on the cost side.
-We've reduced costs where we have availability on some of the rigs and obviously we're, you know, that's something that we have to do when we have availability that, you know, that looks like it's going to stretch out more than just a short gap.
-So, I think the organization has done a really, really good job.
-It's been a focus for us this year and, you know, our men and women that are in leadership positions on the rigs have a lot of influence on our handrail numbers.
-They're focused and they've done really a great job of managing their business rig by rig here this year.
-So, I'm very proud of what everyone's done.
+We've reduced costs where we have availability on some of the rigs. and obviously that's something that we have to do when we have availability that looks like it's going to stretch out more than just a short gap.
+So I think the organization has done a really, really good job.
+It's been a focus for us this year, and our men and women that are in leadership positions on the rigs, have a lot of influence on our handrail numbers.
+They're focused, and they've done really a great job of managing their business rig by rig here this year.
+So I'm very, very proud of what everyone's done.

 Okay, thanks.